Transformers: Transformers: Cyberverse (2018–2021)

-Transformers: War for Cybertron Trilogy (2019)
+Transformers: War for Cybertron Trilogy (2020–2021)

-The Transformers: War for Cybertron Trilogy is a 3D computer-animated three-part series that was developed as a co-production between Rooster Teeth, Netflix and Hasbro.
+The Transformers: War for Cybertron Trilogy is an animated three-part series that was developed as a co-production between Rooster Teeth, Netflix and Hasbro.
 Polygon Pictures was chosen as the animation studio.
 Headed by FJ DeSanto, a veteran of Transformers animation having previously worked on two installments of the Power of the Primes trilogy, the series tells the origin of the civil war between the Autobots and Decepticons.
 Comprising three parts, the series was announced on February 15, 2019, for release on Netflix.
 The voice cast of the show used new actors for recognizable characters such as Jake Foushou as Optimus Prime and Jason Marnocha as Megatron.
 Each series is made up of six episodes, each a half hour long.
 The series also had a tie-in toyline.

-A trailer of for the first installment Siege was released on July 8, 2020, with the show following on July 30, 2020, The first series focused on the civil war on Cybertron and the conflict between the two leaders of the opposing factions, Optimus Prime and Megatron, along with the introduction of a third, mercenary, faction.
+A trailer of for the first installment Siege was released on July 8, 2020, with the show following on July 30, 2020, The first series focuses on the civil war on Cybertron and the conflict between the two leaders of the opposing factions, Optimus Prime and Megatron, along with the introduction of a third, mercenary, faction.

 A trailer for the second series, dubbed Earthrise, was published on December 7, 2020 The second series debuted on Netflix on December 30.
 Earthrise was more limited in scope than the previous series.
-Instead of the entire Transformer civil war, this series focused on the two leaders once again and the crews of their starships as Optimus sought to flee Cybertron and find the missing Allspark.
+Instead of the entire Transformer civil war, this series focuses on the two leaders once again and the crews of their starships as Optimus seeks to flee Cybertron and find the missing Allspark.
 The series also saw the introduction of a fourth faction, the Quintessons.

 The trailer for the final series, Kingdom, debuted on July 5, 2021 and the series premiered on Netflix on July 29.
-Kingdom picks up where the last series left off with Optimus and Megatron searching for the Allspark, having now crash-landed on Earth.
+Kingdom picks up where the last series leaves off with Optimus and Megatron searching for the Allspark, having now crash-landed on Earth.
 On the planet, they encounter characters previously seen in the older series Transformers: Beast Wars.

-The third series was the final one, as Hasbro has no plans for a fourth series.
+Transformers: BotBots (2022)

+Transformers: BotBots is an animated comedy streaming television series developed by Kevin Burke and Chris "Doc" Wyatt for Netflix comprising 20 episodes.
+The first season of ten episodes was released on March 25, 2022.
+In a departure from the traditional conflict between the Autobots and Decepticons seen in most continuities, the series focuses on the BotBots, small robots organized in groups of tribes who can transform into everyday objects, and primarily follows the efforts of the Lost Bots, who try to find their own place amongst the others.

-Transformers: EarthSpark
+Transformers: EarthSpark (2022–2024)

+Transformers: EarthSpark is an animated television series produced by Entertainment One and Nickelodeon Animation Studio for the streaming service Paramount+ and the television network Nickelodeon, which debuted on November 11, 2022.
+EarthSpark is notable for prominently featuring humans after being mostly absent in various media of the franchise in the late 2010s such as Cyberverse, the 2019 IDW comics and War for Cybertron Trilogy, and uses a union voice cast for the first time since 2018.